Alberta-NWT Transboundary Water Agreement

 In this section

 The Alberta-NWT Mackenzie River Basin Bilateral Water Management Agreement was signed March 18, 2015.
-The bilateral committee responsible for implementing the Agreement has released two annual reports:
+The bilateral committee responsible for implementing the Agreement has released three annual reports:

 - Working Together to Manage Our Shared Waters (2015-16), along with the executive summaries in English and French